gadfly361/re-pressed/README.md

   happen before keypress and keyup events happen.
 - Certain browser default actions cannot be overwritten, like `ctrl+n` in chrome.

+### Side note:

+When using re-pressed, you will need to dispatch a `::rp/set-keydown-rules`, `::rp/set-keypress-rules`, or `::rp/set-keyup-rules` event somewhere.
+Personally, I like dispatching this in my routes file because I may want to handle keyboard events differently on each page.

 ## Questions